brianhouse/housepy/README.md

 housepy
 =======
 Personal utility library for Python 3
-(note: ported from more rambling 2.7 versions, remains incomplete)
+(note: other projects may use older housepy for 2.7, deprecated)

 Usage